-The Australian Government Department of Agriculture and Water Resources has prepared this draft report to assess the proposal by the Republic of Korea for market access to Australia for fresh strawberry fruit (strawberries).
+The Australian Government Department of Agriculture and Water Resources has prepared this final report to assess the proposal by the Republic of Korea for market access to Australia for fresh strawberry fruit (strawberries).

-Australia has existing import conditions for the import of strawberries for human consumption from New Zealand and California, USA.
+Australia permits the importation of strawberries from New Zealand and California, USA for human consumption provided they meet Australian biosecurity requirements.

-This draft report proposes that the importation of commercially greenhouse grown strawberries from the Republic of Korea be permitted, subject to a range of biosecurity conditions.
+This final report recommends that the importation of commercially greenhouse grown strawberries from the Republic of Korea be permitted, subject to a range of biosecurity conditions.